fedebenelli/fedebenelli/README.md

-I mostly program in _Python_ and _Fortran_, nowadays I'm really digging into bridging between the two with _f2py_, mostly to take old code into nice modern interfaces or to make new and high performant code with ease of use.
+I mostly program in _Python_ and _Fortran_, nowadays I'm really digging into bridging between the two with _f2py_, mostly to take old code into nice modern interfaces or to make new and high-performant code with ease of use.

 My principal projects are:

-- [feos](https://www.github.com/fedebenelli/feos), a Fortran library for
+- [yaeos](https://www.github.com/fedebenelli/yaeos), a Fortran library for
   equations of state related calculations, with a heavy emphasis in ease of extensibility and usage.
+Using both automatic differentiation and analytical derivatives approaches to exploit the best of both worlds.

 - [PyForFluids](https://www.github.com/fedebenelli/pyforfluids), a Python
-  module that estimates thermodynamic properties of fluids based on Ecuations of State.
+  module that estimates thermodynamic properties of fluids based on Equations of State.
 It uses Fortran code in the background to assure high performance in the calculations.
-For some of the calculations it uses `feos` in the background.

 ## Hobbies
 Besides my work, I'm also a Linux enthusiast, right now I'm rocking Arch Linux